leonardlab/GAMES_education/README.md

 This code is a starting point for the homework set defined in the following article.
-Note that this code is missing some informaton aand will not run without following the directions in the homework set.
+Note that this code is missing some informaton and will not run without following the directions in the homework set.

 > KE Dray, KS Dreyer, JB Lucks, JN Leonard\*.
-Teaching rigorous, reproducible model development using synthetic biology.
+Teaching Systematic, Reproducible Model Development Using Synthetic Biology.
 Chemical Engineering Education.
-In progress. \*corresponding authorship.
+E-pub head of press. https://doi.org/10.18260/2-1-370.660-132665 \*corresponding authorship.